- Purpose and Applicability

 HSD and/or IRB approval.
 It is HSD policy that that IRB approval must be obtained in advance for the use of any e-signature or electronic signature capture system (e.g., DocuSign, UW ITHS REDCap).

 - HIPAA authorization.
-Both DocuSign and the UW ITHS REDCap system (and equivalent, IRB-approved non-UW REDCap systems) may be used to obtain HIPAA authorization for access to PHI at UW Medicine, Seattle Children’s, and Seattle Cancer Care Alliance.
+Both DocuSign and the UW ITHS REDCap system (and equivalent, IRB-approved non-UW REDCap systems) may be used to obtain HIPAA authorization for access to PHI at UW Medicine and Seattle Children’s.
 E-signatures captured in any other systems are not acceptable.
-The authorization form must contain the electronic signature-specific consent elements as listed in the WORKSHEET Consent Requirements and Waivers.
+The authorization form must contain the electronic signature-specific consent elements as listed in the guidance on Designing the Consent Process.
 For authorization to obtain/access PHI at any other HIPAA-covered institution, consult that institution’s privacy and/or health records information office.

 - Review by an external IRB.
 It is HSD policy that UW research that is being reviewed by an external IRB instead of the UW IRB must obtain HSD concurrence before implementing the use of e-signatures for consent and/or HIPAA authorization.
-This is accomplished by answering the e-signature questions in the REQUEST External IRB Review form and, if applicable, uploading the SUPPLEMENT Other REDCap Installation or TEMPLATE Other E-signature Attestation Letter to the Local Site Documents SmartForm in Zipline.
+This is accomplished by answering the e-signature questions in the External IRB Review request form and, if applicable, uploading the Other REDCap Installation supplement or Other E-signature Attestation Letter to the Local Site Documents SmartForm in Zipline.

 Records retention and access

 The original signed consent form, regardless of format (e.g., paper, electronic) is considered a research record and federal regulations require researchers to retain consent forms for a minimum of three years after completion of the research.
-Washington State records retention periods are much longer (see UW Records Management website).
+Washington State records retention periods are much longer (UW Records Management website).

 Signed consent materials must be easily retrievable for auditors and monitors.